 |* Mandatory minimum sentence|

-Possession of marijuana, in any form, is still illegal in Texas.
+Possession of marijuana is still illegal in Texas.
 The “cite and release” legislation that was passed in 2007 does not eliminate the possibility of jail time as punishment.
 It merely gives officers the ability to cite a person — or give them a summons to appear in court at a later date — to resolve the charge against them.

 Cite and release does not decriminalize marijuana possession.
 Individuals who receive a summons and are released at the scene for a marijuana charge could still end up behind bars.
 If convicted, the punishment range for any usable amount of marijuana begins at a Class B misdemeanor and goes up to a first-degree felony, based on the amount of marijuana the police find.
 This means for even the lowest level marijuana charge, jail time is still a possibility.